Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 * Representation as the core of the note is the general (mathematical) **model** that computer can handle.
 * Evaluation is  **criteria**.
 An evaluation function (also called objective function, cost function or scoring function) is needed to distinguish good classifiers from bad ones.
-* Optimization is to aimed to find the parameters taht optimizes the evaluation function, i.e.
+* Optimization is to aimed to find the parameters that optimizes the evaluation function, i.e.
     $$
     \arg\min_{\theta} f(\theta)=\{\theta^*|f(\theta^*)=\min f(\theta)\}\,\text{or}\,\arg\max_{\theta}f(\theta)=\{\theta^*|f(\theta^*)=\max f(\theta)\}.
     $$